opensearch-project/dashboards-flow-framework/.github/pull_request_template.md

 ### Check List

-- [ ] New functionality includes testing.
-  - [ ] All tests pass
-- [ ] New functionality has been documented.
 - [ ] Commits are signed per the DCO using `--signoff`

 By submitting this pull request, I confirm that my contribution is made under the terms of the Apache 2.0 license.